-When we have to imported .SQL files big in one the date base, the classic method through phpMyAdmin is not a really good solution.
-Most of the times we hit a "reqest timeout"The easiest way is to connect the SSH / console to the database server, upload the .sql file, and then run the specific command lines for import.
+When we have to imported .SQL files big in one the date base, the classic method through phpMyAdmin it is not a very good solution.
+Most of the time we run into a “reqest timeout"The easiest way is to connect SSH / console to the server holding the database, upload to the .sql file and then execute the specific command lines for import.

 mysql -u db_user -p -h localhost db_name < /path/sql_file.sql

-If, after executing the command line and entering the database password, you get the error: "ERROR 2006 (HY000) at line 1281: MySQL server has gone away", most of the times it is overcoming a volume limit for imported files.
-It is possible that in standard MySQL configurations, the volume limit set in "max_allowed_packet" is lower than that of the file you want to import into the database.
+If after running the command line and entering the database password you encounter the error: "ERROR 2006 (HY000) at line 1281: MySQL server has gone away", most of the time it is about exceeding a volume limit for the imported files.
+It is very possible that in standard MySQL configurations, the volume limit set in "max_allowed_packet" will be lower than that of the file you want to import into the database.

-The simplest solution is to edit the "my.cnf" file and set a limit to our needs.
-For example, if we want to import a .SQL file of 320 MB, then edit the file "my.cnf" and add the line:
+The simplest solution is to edit the "my.cnf" file and set a limit appropriate to our needs.
+For example, if we want to import a 320 MB .SQL file, then we edit the "my.cnf" file and add the line:

 After editing and saving, restart the mysql service on the server and resume the command line for import. everything should work smoothly.